Spring Garden Registration will open on March 1, 2022.

-- 19 COMMUNITY GARDENS ARE REGISTERED BY GARDEN PROJECT: Airport, Armory, Clifford Park, ELF, Foster, Grace Lutheran, Hill, Letts, Lilac, North School, Okemos International, Orchard Court, Otto, Paradise, Pine & St. Joe, Risdale, Roots Garden, Slater Park and Towar.
+- 18 COMMUNITY GARDENS ARE REGISTERED BY GARDEN PROJECT: Airport, Armory, Clifford Park, ELF, Foster, Grace Lutheran, Hill, Letts, Lilac, North School, Okemos International, Orchard Court, Otto, Paradise, Risdale, Roots Garden, Slater Park and Towar.
 (Registration includes access to GP Resource Center.)

 - FOR OTHER AREA COMMUNITY GARDENS, MORE INFORMATION CAN BE FOUND HERE.
 There are MANY other community gardens in our 7-county service region that handle their own registration and have plots available.
 Please connect directly with the garden leaders for plot availability and registration.
+Contact information can found at the above link on each garden’s page.
 (All community gardeners have access to the GP Resource Center seeds, plants and tool lending.)

 - INCOME-ELIGIBLE HOME GARDENERS are welcome to access the Garden Project Resource Center’s seeds, plants and tool lending.
 (Contact Garden Project directly to make a resource request.)

 Trying to decide whether community gardening is for you?

 Read more about the benefits and time it takes to be a community gardener.

 Whether you are a long-time community gardener or this is your first season of growing, questions about your community garden are natural.
 Check out a compilation of Frequently Asked Questions below.
 If you don’t see your question addressed, give us a call or drop us a line.
 Let’s keep the conversation going!